 Even adults are not spared from bullying.
-Just last week, 50-year-old parent was heard saying unfair things about 30-year-old son.
+Just last week, 50-year-old parent was verbally abusing his 30-year-old son.
 At times, her “requests” to do household chores were delivered in a negative tone.
-It was enough to make the son feel hurt.
-He ended up irritable and he expressed this by slapping his daughter when she became unruly at the house.
-The daughter, by the way, bullies her siblings.
+It was enough to make the son feel hurt, defensive and irritable.
+He expresses his anger by answering back or shouting at his children.

 A bully can think of all kinds of ways to make another person feel hurt, afraid, uncomfortable, or just plain miserable.
 It can be physical, verbal, or emotional.
 Often bullies torment a victim over a long period of time, increasing the victim's sense of fear and distress.

 Bullying is very prevalent in the home, the school and social media.

 House Bill 5496 or the Anti-Bullying Act of 2012 defines bullying as “any severe or repeated use by one or more students of a written, verbal or electronic expression, or a physical act or gesture, or any combination thereof, directed at another student that has the effect of actually causing or placing the latter in reasonable fear of physical or emotional harm or damage to his property.”

 Prohibited are acts that create a hostile environment at school, like punching, pushing, shoving, kicking, slapping, tickling, headlocks, teasing, cyber bullying, among others.

 The bill also provides that a school should make a bully undergo rehabilitation together with his/her parents.